Summer Camps

 What should my child wear to camp?

 Campers should wear clothes that they can be comfortable in and explore in all of our environments.
 Closed shoes are best for playing in the Museum.
-Sandals or flip flops are not recommended.
+Non-strap sandals or flip flops are not recommended.
 We will be climbing, going outside for each camp and we will be interacting with water and elements of nature.

 Curiostiy Camp Policies and FAQ